Goals:

 In the Okta app, under Admin -> Settings -> Customization and under the IFrame Embedding section, we checked to "Allow IFrame embedding".

-As a last step, update the authentication of any existing/new Tableau Online users you want to authenticate via Okta.
+As a last step, update the authentication of any existing/new Tableau Cloud users you want to authenticate via Okta.
 Make sure they are using okta.com (SAML) as their authentication rather than Tableau.

 Note that a user can only authenticate via a single method, either Okta or Tableau.

-Update the authentication of existing Tableau Online users:
+Update the Authentication of Existing Tableau Cloud Users

-On the Tableau Online users page, select the user and click the three dots (...).
+On the Tableau Cloud users page, select the user and click the three dots (...).

 Click Authentication...